Kaun?: Reception

 Anupama Chopra in her review for India Today stated, "Relentlessly experimental, he moved from the MTV love story Rangeela to the spoof-gone-poof Daud to the gritty underworld saga Satya without a pause.
 In Kaun, Varma takes a shot at an Ittefaq-style songless suspense thriller and almost pulls it off."
 Suparn Verma of Rediff said, "The film starts with a big scare that leaves you feeling silly and, slowly, as the momentum picks up, it draws you in.
 You prepare for the worst and end up jumping into the shadows.
 Though the climax is a little long-drawn and leaves you with some unanswered questions, it delivers the required punch."

-According to the Hindustan Times, Kaun? enjoys a near cult status today.